kbx81/ClimateSprinklerController/PREFACE.md

 ## Closing Thoughts

-At the time I'm writing this, I've been using these devices for about a month and have found them to be very reliable -- _significantly_ more so than what I was using before.
+At the time I'm writing this, I've been using these devices for over a year and have found them to be very reliable -- significantly more so than what I was using before.
 The sensors are very accurate and provide a high-resolution picture of the climate/environment.
 They offer a lot of flexibility and can be built-to-order.
 They are very hackable and anyone familiar with ESP devices should be able to pick one up and run with it.
 You can extend them by plugging extra hardware into the break-outs along the edges of the boards.
 I really hope others will find them useful and have fun with them!

 Some folks may be concerned about reliability.
 In my experience, this is simply not an issue, both with respect to this device itself as well as Home Assistant and ESPHome.
 Home Assistant and ESPHome are quite stable at this point and, if that isn't your experience, I might suggest looking more closely at your hardware setup and/or how you are managing it.
 A little troubleshooting and/or optimizing can go a long way.
-I've been using these platforms for over a year at this point (in two houses!) and I have had _zero_ unexpected crashes.
+I've been using these platforms for over two years at this point (in two houses!) and I have had zero unexpected crashes.
 Now, _I have broken it_, but it has always been because of something I did and, as such, I was fully aware of it and easily recovered.
 Occasionally I'll stumble across an update that brings about a breaking change -- so I search the release notes for anything related to the device(s) that broke, I adjust my config as needed and move on.
-I've got over a hundred connected devices and a plethora of automations at each location so _it gets used_.
+Breaking changes are an opportunity to learn and improve.
+I've got over a hundred connected devices and a plethora of automations at each location so _it all gets used_.
 When the software is set up correctly and the hardware is built well, it should be as reliable as the old mechanical light switch you used to use before you installed that smart one. ;)

 Thank you for sticking around!